How We Score

 Overrides

-Archived repositories are automatically scored 0 with the verdict "Abandoned" regardless of other signals.
+Archived repositories are automatically scored 0 with the verdict "Unmaintained" regardless of other signals.
 If the repository owner has explicitly archived it, the project is no longer maintained.

 Caching

 Results are cached to avoid excessive API calls and to keep responses fast.
-Cache TTLs depend on your API tier:
+Free-to-use requests share one cache policy:

 During the stale window, you'll receive the cached result immediately while a background refresh runs.
 After the stale window, a fresh fetch is triggered synchronously.